+- L T P C - $2 \quad 0 \quad 0 \quad 0$
-- 1. To improve student's speaking skills in various professional contexts and enable oneto develop the - 2. art of public speaking. - 3.
-To improve student's speaking skills in various professional contexts and enable one to develop theart of public speaking. - 4.
-To develop the necessary skills through actual practice in presenting information, giving seminars, participating in group talk etc.,

-UNIT I 6 hours

-Public Speaking- an overview- Significance to professionals- Importance of Listening and Speaking Skills

-UNIT II 6 hours

-Credibility & Confidence- Preparation of Speech & Audience Analysis.

-UNIT III 6 hours

-Organization of Speech- Platform Manners & Use of Microphones- Modes of Delivery.

-UNIT IV 6hours

-Use of Visual Aids-Psychology of Persuasion-Speeches for Special Occasions.

-UNIT V 6 hours
+1. To improve student's speaking skills in various professional contexts and enable oneto develop the art of public speaking.
+2. To improve student's speaking skills in various professional contexts and enable one to develop the art of public speaking.
+3. To develop the necessary skills through actual practice in presenting information, giving seminars, participating in group talk etc., UNIT I 6 hours Public Speaking- an overview- Significance to professionals- Importance of Listening and Speaking Skills UNIT II Credibility & Confidence- Preparation of Speech & Audience Analysis.
+6 hours UNIT III Organization of Speech- Platform Manners & Use of Microphones- Modes of Delivery.
+6 hours UNIT IV Use of Visual Aids- Psychology of Persuasion- Speeches for Special Occasions.
+6hours UNIT V Speech Practice.
+6 hours (Relevant Case Studies to be discussed) Course Outcomes: Upon Successful completion of the course, students will be able to CO1: Understand public speaking and its significance to professionals.
+CO2: Know the importance of listening for effective speaking.
+CO3: Develop speeches that can increase self-confidence and credibility.
+CO4: Understand how to prepare, rehearse, and present a speech.

-Speech Practice.

-- CO1: Understand public speaking and its significance to professionals. - CO2: Know the importance of listening for effective speaking. - CO3: Develop speeches that can increase self-confidence and credibility. - CO4: Understand how to prepare, rehearse, and present a speech. - CO5: Become aware of the different nuances involved in the speeches for different occasions such as giving seminars and participating in group talks etc.
+CO5: Become aware of the different nuances involved in the speeches for different occasions such as giving seminars and participating in group talks etc.